-When a gold coin very similar to a family heirloom is found at the scene of a Glasgow murder, a search is begun that takes the McKenna family, assisted by their Librarian friend Liam, through their own family history right back to the tumultuous days of the Irish Civil War.
-The search is greatly helped by the discovery of an old family photograph of their Great-Uncle Pat in a soldier’s uniform.
+When a gold coin very similar to a family heirloom is found at the scene of a Glasgow murder, a search is begun that takes the McKenna family, assisted by their librarian friend Liam, through their own family history right back to the tumultuous days of the Irish Civil War.
+The search is greatly helped by the discovery of an old family photograph of their Great Uncle Pat in a soldier’s uniform.

-Parallel to this unravelling of the family involvement of this period, Torn Edges author Brian McHugh has interwoven the remarkable story of the actual participation of two of the McKenna family, Charlie and Pat, across both sides of the conflict in the desperate days of 1922 Ireland.
+Parallel to this unraveling of the family involvement of this period, Torn Edges author Brian McHugh has interwoven the remarkable story of the actual participation of two of the McKenna family, Charlie and Pat, across both sides of the conflict in the desperate days of 1922 Ireland.